dart-lang/language/working/augmentation-libraries/feature-specification.md

 When augmenting an `external` member, it is assumed that a real implementation of that member has already been filled by some tool prior to any augmentations being applied.
-Thus, it is allowed to use `augment super` from augmenting members on external declarations, but it may throw a `noSuchMethod` error at runtime if no implementation was in fact provided.
+Thus, it is allowed to use `augmented` from augmenting members on external declarations, but it may throw a `noSuchMethod` error at runtime if no implementation was in fact provided.

 **NOTE**: Macros should _not_ be able to statically tell if an external body has been filled in by a compiler, because it could lead to a different result on